Edward Gibbon Wakefield: Death and legacy

 In 1839 John Hill named the Wakefield River, a river north of Adelaide in the new colony of South Australia, after Wakefield, which later led to the naming of Port Wakefield.
 A sculpture of Wakefield was unveiled at the Auckland High Court in 1866, as a part of a series of relief sculptures created by Anton Teutenberg.

 Wakefield is mentioned and criticised in Chapter 33 of Karl Marx's Das Kapital (Volume 1) and also in Henry George's How to Help the Unemployed.

-By the turn of the twenty-first century, the direct descendants of the Wakefield family left in New Zealand were William Wakefield Lawrence Clague resident in Kāpiti, and descendants of Edward's sister Catherine Gurney Wakefield, who married Charles Torlesse.
-A great-great-nephew of William and Edward Gibbon Wakefield, William Clague, is the great-great-grandson of John Howard Wakefield, one of the original brothers.
-John Howard Wakefield spent most of his life in India, ending his days back in England unlike his two better-known siblings.
+His colonization plan for Australia and experiences in Canada were discussed in the 1915 book The colonization of Australia (1829–42); the Wakefield experiment in empire building, by Richard Charles Mills.

-In 2020, some Wellington councillors called for Wakefield monuments to be removed.
+Wakefield died on 16 May 1862 in Wellington, New Zealand.